agabor/docs/_includes/unity/push-notifications.md

 ## Setting Up Push

-Currently, only two platforms are supported to receive push from Parse, Unity iOS and Unity Android.
+Currently, only two platforms are supported to receive push from MSG, Unity iOS and Unity Android.
 * If you want to start using push on Unity iOS, start by completing the [iOS Push QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to learn how to configure your push certificate.
 * If you want to start using push on Unity Android, start by completing [Android Push QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to learn how to configure your app.
-Come back to this guide afterwards to learn more about the push features offered by Parse.
+Come back to this guide afterwards to learn more about the push features offered by MSG.

 ## Installations

-Every Parse application installed on a device registered for push notifications has an associated `Installation` object.
+Every MSG application installed on a device registered for push notifications has an associated `Installation` object.
 The `Installation` object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.
 Saving the `Installation` object is also required for tracking push-related app open events.

 On Unity, `Installation` objects are available through the `ParseInstallation` class, a subclass of `ParseObject`.
 It uses the [same API]({{ site.baseUrl }}/dotnet/guide/#objects) for storing and retrieving data.
 To access the current `Installation` object from your .NET app, use the `ParseInstallation.CurrentInstallation` property.